 Depending on the nature of the goods you sell and the services you provide, you may be required to charge, collect and remit provincial sales taxes as well.

 Just as an individual must report income to the CRA, any business must also report its income.
-As a sole proprietor your business income is simply reported on your personal income tax return under the “business income” category.
+As a sole proprietor your business income is simply reported on your personal income tax under the “business income”’ category.
 You must report all sales and services billed income from which you can deduct all related expenses.

-In addition to specific business expenses such as equipment and machinery purchases, cost of materials, supplies and goods for resale (if applicable), you can claim phone expenses for a specific business phone, office supplies, automobile expenses solely related to business-related use and a maximum of 50 per cent of entertainment and meal expenses – again, solely incurred for business purposes.
+In addition to specific business expenses such as equipment and machinery purchases, cost of materials, supplies and goods for resale (if applicable), you can claim phone expenses for a specific business phone, office supplies, automobile expenses solely related to business-related use and a maximum of 50 per cent of entertainment and meal expenses – again, solely for business purposes.

 When your business is home-based you can claim a certain percentage of your home’s expenses as a business expense.
-The formula to determine what percentage of your home’s expenses can be claimed as business expenses is generally based on the percentage that your office space takes up, relative to the total area of your home.
+The formula to determine what percentage of your home’s expenses can be claimed is generally based on the percentage that your office space takes up, relative to the total area of your home.
 Some of the expenses that can be claimed are:

 - Mortgage interest (but not mortgage principal), if you own a dwelling;